Dr Liangni Sally Liu staff profile picture

 • Zhenxing Jiang - Doctor of Philosophy

-Re-mediated Theatre, Liberated Audience?
-Unravelling The Power Dynamic of Chinese Dance Drama and the Audience
+Re-mediated Utopia: Exploring The Dynamics of Chinese Dance Drama and the Audience

 Completed Doctoral Supervision